-- 1) A copy of each EPCRA Section 313 report that is submitted. - 2) All supporting materials and documentation used to make the compliance determination that the facility or establishment is a covered facility. - 3) Documentation supporting the report submitted, including: - Claimed allowable exemptions, - Threshold determinations. - Calculations for each quantity reported as being released, either on or off site, or otherwise managed as waste, - Activity determinations, including dates of manufacturing, processing, or use, - The basis of all estimates, - Receipts or manifests associated with transfers of each EPCRA Section 313 chemical or chemical category in waste to off-site locations, and - Waste treatment methods, treatment efficiencies, ranges of influent concentrations to treatment, sequential nature of treatment steps, and operating data to support efficiency claims. - 4) For facilities submitting a Form A, all supporting materials used to make the compliance determination that the facility or establishment is eligible to submit a Form A, including: - Data supporting the determination the alternate threshold applies, - Calculations of annual reportable amounts, and - Receipts or manifests associated with the transfer of each EPCRA Section 313 chemical or chemical category in waste to off-site locations, and - Waste treatment methods, treatment efficiencies, ranges of influent concentrations to treatment, sequential nature of treatment steps, and operating data to support efficiency claims.
+- 1) A copy of each EPCRA Section 313 report that is submitted. - 2) All supporting materials and documentation used to make the compliance determination that the facility or establishment is a covered facility. - 3) Documentation supporting the report submitted, including: - Claimed allowable exemptions, - Threshold determinations, - Calculations for each quantity reported as being released, either on or off site, or otherwise managed as waste, - Activity determinations, including dates of manufacturing, processing, or use, - The basis of all estimates, - Receipts or manifests associated with transfers of each EPCRA Section 313 chemical or chemical category in waste to off-site locations, - Waste treatment methods, treatment efficiencies, ranges of influent concentrations to treatment, sequential nature of treatment steps, and operating data to support efficiency claims, and - New Source Performance Standards. - 4) For facilities submitting a Form A, all supporting materials used to make the compliance determination the facility or establishment is eligible to submit a Form A, including:

+- Data supporting the determination the alternate threshold applies, - Calculations of the annual reportable amounts, - Receipts or manifests associated with the transfer of each EPCRA Section 313 chemical or chemical category in waste to off-site locations, - Waste treatment methods, treatment efficiencies, ranges of influent concentrations to treatment, sequential nature of treatment steps, and operating data to support efficiency claims, and, - New Source Performance Standards.